From Abuse to Addiction – The Withdrawal Period Makes the Differenceby Viatcheslav Wlassoff, PhD | July 22, 2015

 To test their hypothesis, scientists conducted several studies.
-These studies were mostly carried out on cocaine users because cocaine addiction is the hardest to beat.
-A staggering 80 percent of cocaine users who want to kick their habits experience relapse within six months of withdrawing.
+These studies were mostly carried out on cocaine users because cocaine addiction is one of the hardest to beat.
+A staggering 80% of cocaine users who want to kick their habits experience relapse within six months of withdrawing.
 However, the findings of the study are equally applicable in cases involving other types of addictive substances like heroin, alcohol, nicotine, and methamphetamine.

-According to one study, cocaine users show increased activity in the ventral tegmental area (VTA) of their brains when they crave cocaine after being exposed to specific cues.
-The VTA sends signals to the medial prefrontal cortex (mPFC) region through networks that use dopamine, the neurotransmitter that is known to play a critical role in the “reward” mechanism.
+According to one study, cocaine users exposed to triggers show increased activity in the ventral tegmental area (VTA) of their brains when they crave cocaine.
+The VTA sends signals to the medial prefrontal cortex (mPFC) region through networks that use dopamine, the neurotransmitter that is known to play a critical role in "reward" mechanisms.

 BDNF is known to influence and regulate synaptic connections.
-So an elevation in the level of BDNF during the withdrawal period indicates that abstaining from cocaine or any other addictive substance after repeated exposure triggers changes at the DNA level.
-At this point of time, scientists believed that these DNA changes may cause formation of addictive behavior.
+An elevation in the level of BDNF during the withdrawal period indicates that abstaining from cocaine or any other addictive substance after repeated exposure triggers changes at the DNA level.
+At this point of time, scientists believed that these DNA changes may cause the formation of addictive behavior.
 But they did not have definitive evidence.

-Taking cue from this study, scientists in a later study tried to identify a therapeutic approach that would stop this addictive behavior from forming.
+Scientists in a later study tried to identify a therapeutic approach that would stop this addictive behavior from forming.
 The genes we inherit remain stable and do not change throughout our lifetimes.
 However, the expression of these genes may change due to the influence of epigenetic markers like DNA methylation.
-These markers can switch off or switch on or dim the functionality of genes.
-Researchers believed that if they find a way to influence the epigenetic markers that are triggered during the withdrawal phase, they could prevent relapse.
+These markers can switch off, or switch on, or dim the functionality of genes.
+The researchers suggested that if they found a way to influence the epigenetic markers that are triggered during the withdrawal phase, they could prevent relapse.

-In an experiment conducted on laboratory mice, the animals were conditioned to take cocaine themselves when a light was switched on or a particular sound was made.
+In an experiment conducted on laboratory mice, the animals were conditioned to take cocaine when a light was switched on or a particular sound was made.
 Then they were made to go through a withdrawal period.
-After a withdrawal period of 30 days, the mice exhibited strong drug-seeking behavior on the light cue.
+After a withdrawal period of 30 days, the mice exhibited strong drug-seeking behavior in response to the light cue.
 However, they did not show this behavior when they were given the epigenetic drug RG108 that inhibits DNA methylation just before they received the light cue.
-What is more, the animals did not exhibit addictive tendencies for many more days after just a single dose of RG108.
+What is more, after just a single dose of RG108 the animals did not exhibit addictive tendencies for many more days.

 Alternate treatment methods to prevent relapse

 Meanwhile, other scientists have been exploring alternate ways to prevent incidences of relapse in cocaine users during the withdrawal period.
-For instance, one group of scientists believe that drug-seeking behavior or a relapse can be prevented if the brain cannot remember the feelings of pleasure associated with the use of cocaine when presented with drug-related cues during the withdrawal phase.
+For instance, one group of scientists explored if drug-seeking behavior or a relapse can be prevented if the brain cannot remember the feelings of pleasure associated with the use of cocaine when presented with drug-related cues during the withdrawal phase.

 Propranolol, a beta blocker, can prevent the brain from remembering memories associated with cocaine use.
 Propranolol is used to manage the symptoms of anxiety and hypertension.
-According to the scientists involved in the study, this beta blocker can be used in conjunction with exposure therapy to enhance the effectiveness of the latter.
+According to the scientists involved in the study, this beta blocker can be used in conjunction with exposure therapy to enhance therapeutic effectiveness.

-Exposure therapy is the practice where recovering addicts are exposed repeatedly to craving-inducing cues.
+Exposure therapy is a practice where recovering addicts are repeatedly exposed to craving-inducing cues.
 But their cravings are not satisfied.
-After undergoing this therapy for a certain length of time, the patients no longer experience cravings even in the presence of those stimuli.
+After undergoing this therapy for a certain length of time, the patients no longer experience cravings, even in the presence of the craving-inducing stimuli.

 Scientists are hopeful that propranolol can boost the efficacy of the exposure therapy because there have been instances where this drug was successfully used to manage certain withdrawal symptoms in cocaine addicts undergoing the therapy.